raymundpaulfontanilla/raymundpaulfontanilla/README.md

 My Motto is......

-Work to learn, don't work for money
+"Work to learn, don't work for money"

 My Weakness is almost the same of Bill Gates which is.....